SAP/ui5-uiveri5/docs/design/suites.md

-Every library contains one "visual.suite.js" file that enumerates all visual tests.
+Every library contains one `visual.suite.js` file that enumerates all visual tests.

 ### File Structure

-This diagram show the folder structure for a visual test for a control "SomeControl".
+This diagram shows a visual test folder structure for a `SomeControl` control.

 ``` wiki
 some.lib/